Employee stock ownership: Employee ownership

 In addition, the employees' stake must give employees a meaningful voice in the company's affairs by it underpinning organisational structures that promote employee engagement in the company.

-Employee ownership can be seen as a business model in its own right, in contrast to employee share ownership which may only provide selected employees with shares in their company and an insignificant overall shareholding.
+Employee ownership is conceptually distinct from broad-based equity compensation, in which employees receive shares or share-based awards (such as stock options, restricted stock, and employee stock purchase plans) primarily as a financial benefit without changes to corporate governance.
+Whereas equity compensation gives employees a financial interest in the firm, employee ownership transfers a significant share of ownership and corporate control to the workforce.

+Census-based empirical research has linked adoption of an Employee Stock Ownership Plan (ESOP) to measurable increases in labor productivity.

+Research on the succession crisis in small and medium-sized enterprises internationally has identified employee ownership as a mechanism aligned with owners' non-financial goals of continuity, legacy, and stakeholder protection, while reducing the market and governance frictions that often limit succession options.

 In the UK organisations such as the Employee Ownership Association (EOA), Scottish Enterprise, Wales Co-operative Centre and Co-operatives UK play an active role in promoting employee ownership.

+How an employee buyout is financed: the company borrows to buy out the owner, then repays the loan from profits as employees accrue the shares (the leveraged structure used by ESOPs).

 An employee controlled company is a majority employee-owned company.
-This might arise through an employee-buyout.
-This can be set up through an employee ownership trust.
+This might arise through an employee buyout, structured through an employee ownership trust or through direct purchase of shares by employees as individuals.
 Employee-owned companies are totally or significantly owned (directly or indirectly) by their employees.

 Different forms of employee ownership, and the principles that underlie them, have contributed to the emergence of an international social enterprise movement.
 A public service mutual, by definition, has a significant degree of employee ownership, influence or control, but most public service mutuals identify themselves as social enterprises rather than employee owned.

 A worker cooperative is a cooperative owned and self-managed by its workers.
 It is a type of employee owned company that operates according to the international values of co-operation and adheres to an additional code, beyond the core international principles, focused on democracy and participation in the workplace.
-The most celebrated (and studied) case of a group of companies based wholly on co-operative principles is the Spanish Mondragon Cooperative Corporation.
+Among the most prominent and studied companies which is based wholly on co-operative principles is the Spanish Mondragon Cooperative Corporation.
 Spanish law, however, requires that members of the Mondragon Corporation are registered as self-employed and are not employees.
 This further differentiates this type of co-operative ownership (in which self-employed owner-members each have one voting share, or shares are controlled by a co-operative legal entity) from employee ownership (where ownership is typically held as a block of shares on behalf of employees using an employee ownership trust, or company rules embed mechanisms for distributing shares to employees and ensuring they remain majority shareholders).